auxon/Qactive/README.md

 > No dependencies
 > Runtimes: .NET Framework 4.6.1; 4.5.2; 4.0

-Add a reference to the **Qactive.Providers.Tcp** package in your Visual Studio project.
-That package references the other packages as dependencies, so NuGet will automatically download all of them for you.

-Currently, the TCP provider is the only provider available.

 ## Overview
 Qactive builds on Reactive Extension's queryable observable providers, enabling you to write elegant reactive queries that execute server-side, even though they are written on the client.
 Qactive makes the extremely powerful act of querying a reactive service as easy as writing a typical Rx query.